"I must not fear. Fear is the mind-killer."

 Warner Bros.
 Pictures / Legendary Pictures

-Starring Timothée Chalamet as Paul of House Atreides, essentially a young aristocratic prince-type with mysterious mind powers who is the son of a Duke (Oscar Isaac) and his space witch concubine (Rebecca Ferguson), seemingly destined to become the next prophetic Chosen One.
-His family is sent to the harsh desert planet of Arrakis on a doomed political mission before a violent betrayal starts an interplanetary conflict he must avenge as the socially engineered messiah by finding the survivalist indigenous desert people native to planet.
+Starring Timothée Chalamet as Paul of House Atreides, essentially a young aristocratic prince-type with mysterious mind powers who is the son of a Duke (Oscar Isaac) and his space witch concubine (Rebecca Ferguson), seemingly destined to become the next prophetic chosen one.
+His family is sent to the harsh desert planet of Arrakis on a doomed political trap of a mission before a violent betrayal starts an interplanetary conflict he must avenge as the socially engineered messiah by finding the survivalist indigenous desert people native to planet.

 Chalamet and Isaac, in particular, give really fine, stoic performances as conflicted leaders.
 They very much sell the complex political nature of the hallucinogenic spice substance as an essential commodity to be controlled.
 What is made crystal clear is how influential Herbert's seminal writing has already been in cinematic history with touchstones from everything like Star Wars to The Matrix clearly felt in its sci-fi explorations of mediative themes of human survival and advanced society.